David S. Wishart: Computational biology and open science

-Wishart is noted for having made all his lab's data resources, computer programs, algorithms and techniques publicly accessible.
+Wishart has made all his lab's data resources, computer programs, algorithms and techniques publicly accessible.
 This open science/open access initiative has been aimed at providing tools and techniques to make biomolecular NMR, metabolomics, structural biology and a number of related techniques more accessible for all scientists.
 So far, this initiative has led Wishart's lab to develop and release more than 100 publicly accessible web servers and web-based databases, including NP-MRD and CFM-ID.
 To further his open-science efforts, Wishart co-founded several educational bioinformatics programs such as the Canadian Bioinformatics Workshops and has been actively involved in other international standardization and open-source initiatives to make computational biology resources more widely available and accessible.

 Personal life

 Wishart is married to Debby Waldman, a freelance writer and editor from Utica, New York.
 He has two children: Elizabeth, an epidemiologist; and Noah, a civil engineer.
 They all live and work in Edmonton, Alberta.